nsdeo12/macroTree/readme.txt

-this includes all my experiments to parse the macro generated text file from catia
+This includes all my experiments to parse the macro generated text file from Catia EDA tool.